mleonhard/tokimark/Readme.md

 ```

 ## Offline Tokimark
-Once a day, every tokimark server makes a tokimark for every block it created that day.
+Once a day, each tokimark server makes a tokimark for every block it created in the previous 24 hours.
 We call the tokimark for a particular block its 'daymark'.
+The tokimarks all have the same block, called the 'dayblock'.

 A client can use the Get-Daymark RPC to download the daymark for a tokimark block.
 It stores the tokimark and daymark together.